Frangibility: Glass

 Tempered glass is said to be frangible when it fractures and breaks into many small pieces.

 Other

 Some security tapes and labels are intentionally weak or have brittle components.
 The intent is to deter tampering by making it almost impossible to remove intact.

+In 2024, Aspen Cooling Osberton International Horse Trials cross-country course started using frangible trakehner fences to allow the wooden fence to give way in order to prevent a horse from falling.